-Let’s talk about the outlets in your home.
-You’ve probably called them “110 outlets” your whole life, and you wouldn’t be wrong—it’s what everyone calls them.
-But here’s a little secret from the pros: the standard voltage in modern American homes is actually 120 volts.
-This isn’t just a piece of trivia; it’s the starting point for understanding your home’s electrical system.
-The term is a holdover from a different era, but the technology has evolved.
-This guide will walk you through everything you need to know about the standard 110 electrical outlet, from the different types available to crucial safety features that protect your family.
+You’ve probably called them “110 volt outlets” your whole life.
+We all do.
+But here’s a little secret from the pros: the standard voltage in modern homes is actually 120 volts.
+This isn’t just trivia; it’s key to understanding your home’s electrical system.
+So, what is a 110 outlet, really?
+The term is a holdover, but the technology has evolved.
+This guide covers everything you need to know about the standard 110 power outlet, from the different types available to the crucial safety features that protect your family and your home.

 Key Takeaways